 I started out by washing the two pillows and pillow covers that were on our bed, and they came out so bright white and clean that I went ahead and washed all the rest of the pillows in the house that day!
 I can’t believe how easy it is to wash pillows in the washing machine, and the extra soaps really helped!
 The combination of laundry detergent, dishwasher detergent, washing soda, and bleach took out all the yellow sweat spots and our pillows look brand new again!

-- 1 C laundry detergent (liquid or powder, doesn’t matter, I used Tide plus Febreze)
+- 1 C laundry detergent (liquid or powder, doesn’t matter, I like Tide)

-- 1 C dishwasher detergent (I used Cascade Complete)
+- 1 C dishwasher detergent (I like Cascade Complete)

 - 1 C bleach